China says Czech senate speaker will pay 'heavy price' for Taiwan visit | Law-Order

 China says Czech senate speaker will pay 'heavy price' for Taiwan visit

 Wang said the Chinese government and people will not tolerate such "open provocation" by Vystrcil and the anti-China forces behind him, though gave no details of how exactly Beijing would react.
-Czech Foreign Minister Tomas Petricek said that although the government did not support the trip, Wang's remarks were too strong and that he wanted an explanation.
+Czech Foreign Minister Tomas Petricek said that although the government did not support the trip, Wang's remarks were too strong and he wanted an explanation and would summon the Chinese ambassador.

 "I expect that Chinese side will explain them to us.
 The trip has of course an impact on relations with China, but I think that this has crossed the line," Petricek told reporters, according to the CTK news agency.
 Vystrcil said in a statement that Wang's comments were an interference in the Czech Republic's internal affairs.

-"We are a free country seeking to have good relationships with all countries and I believe this will be the case in the future irrespective of the statement of the Minister.
+"We are a free country seeking to have good relationships with all countries and I believe this will be the case in the future irrespective of the statement of the minister.
 And let me repeat again – this visit is by no means meant to politically confront anyone," he said.
-Taiwan Economics Minister Wang Mei-hua declined direct comment on China's attack on Vystrcil, but said the two had much in common.
+Taiwan Economics Minister Wang Mei-hua declined to make any direct comment on China's attack on Vystrcil, but said the two had much in common.

-"The Czech Republic and Taiwan are free and democratic countries which put great store on human rights.
-We have the same values as the Czechs," she told reporters, speaking before a joint business forum with Vystrcil.
-He is due to meet Taiwan President Tsai Ing-wen later and will address Taiwan's parliament before leaving on Friday.

 ALSO READ